|

 - Use CPA (Concrete, Pictorial and Abstract) approach to developing mathematical skills.

-- develop an appreciation of creative aspects of maths and awareness of its aesthetic appeal;
+- develop an appreciation of creative aspects of Maths and awareness of its aesthetic appeal;

 - develop mathematical skills and knowledge and quick recall of basic facts in line with NC recommendations.